Cuenca Cathedral: Characteristics

 Romanesque features of the cathedral date from its origins in the late Romanesque period.
 Characteristic of the Romanesque style, there were initially five staggered apses, a single transept and three naves in the main body of the building.

-13th century developments include the clerestory, with moulded windows, statues of angels and an oculus.
+Thirteenth-century developments include the clerestory, with moulded windows, statues of angels and an oculus.
 The Anglo-Norman architectural influence can be seen, among other places, in the cathedral's sexpartite rib vaulting.
 The temple is of great dimensions, has a length of 120 meters and 36 meters of height, in its internal central area, occupying an area of 10,000 square meters.
 In the 15th century, the eastern end was rebuilt to create a double ambulatory.
 In the 17th century, the cathedral chapter retained architect Ventura Rodríguez to build the altar of Saint Julian, also known as el Transparente for the stained glass illuminating and decorating the background of the altarpiece.
 It rivalled altarpieces with similar features by Narciso Tomé in Toledo Cathedral.
 A new altar was built in the eighteenth century, with altarpiece statues by Italian sculptor Pasquale Bocciardo.

 The collapse of Giraldo tower in 1902 caused widespread damage to the cathedral.
 The reconstruction of the facade by architect Vicente Lampérez, completed in 1910, partially repaired the damage.
-Most recently, the 16th century cloister has been fully restored.
+Most recently, the 16th-century cloister has been fully restored.